valenfz/valenfz/README.md

-🇧🇷 I live in Brazil

-📚 I'm a student of Systems Analysis and Deveoplment
+🇧🇷 Student of Systems Analysis and Deveoplment

 📚 I've been focusing my studies on mobile development